con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > yang dag sangs rgyas lam rig pa/ /
 >> 	rig pa] NyiGyu; rig mchog VM

-Infused with scent from bloom on bodhi's branches,
+Infused with scents from bloom on bodhi's branches,
 An ocean of *thathāgata* virtues,
 With knowledge of the eightfold path's true way,
 With knowledge of the path of perfect buddhas, (128)